 Open up the piano by removing three screws on the rear top, then slide back and lift the top cover.
 There are two PCBs mounted on a metal support standing upright in the piano, the power supply / amp board to the left and the mainboard to the right.
 Remove all screws keeping the support in place.
 Turn it by 90 degrees to make measuring easy.

-There are three voltage regulators in the circuit, a 7805 attached to a large heat sink serves for all mainboard and panel board operations while a KIA78R12 (TO-220 with 4 pins, at same heat sink) followed by another 7805 cater for the amp section.
+There are three voltage regulators in the circuit, a 7805 attached to a large heat sink serves for all mainboard and panel board operations while a KIA78R12 (TO-220 with 4 pins, on same heat sink) followed by another 7805 cater for the amp section.

 The external power adapter (center positive) delivers 24 V / 2 A. On the amp board there is a 1N5404 diode right after the power switch connector to protect from wrong polarity on the small cost of a 1 V voltage drop.
 The rest of the power distribution is pretty straight forward.